leonardr/botfriend/README.md

 ## `botfriend.backlog.show`

 The `botfriend.backlog.show` script will summarize a bot's current backlog.
-It'll show you how many items are in the backlog and what the next item is.
+It'll show you how many items are in the backlog and what's coming up next.

 ```
 $ botfriend.backlog.show boat-names